omfmartin/omfmartin.github.io/content/en/posts/202402_explainable_ai.md

 - **Local Explanations**: These are focused on individual predictions or decisions, providing insights into why the model made a particular choice for a specific instance.
 Tools like SHAP and LIME offer local explanations and show the influence of various features on a single outcome.

-- **Global Explanations**: In contrast, global explanations seek to illuminate the model's behavior across the entire dataset or in a more general sense.
+- **Global Explanations**: In contrast, global explanations seek to show the model's behavior across the entire dataset or in a more general sense.
 Techniques for achieving global explanations include feature importance rankings and partial dependence plots, which aggregate the effects of features across multiple instances to offer a broader understanding of the model's logic.

 ## The Limitations of XAI